-I teach a ten-session “Math Art” class for middle-school students.
-The classes are based on Vi Hart’s amazing videos.
+I teach a ten-session “Math Art” class for middle-school students, based on Vi Hart’s amazing videos.
 Three of the classes are on hexaflexagons.
-Here are my lesson plans for those classes.
-(If you need a slower explanation for making the hexaflexagons, here are the links to my videos on them.)
+Here are my lesson plans for those classes– each lesson takes about 50 minutes.

 Ask the students if they think they got it just from that one quick run-through.
 If they do, hand out paper strips and glue sticks, and let them try to make one on their own.
 At some point, they’ll probably realize they need to watch the video again.
 Play the video again, pointing out how to fold and glue the hexaflexagon.
 Then hand out new paper strips as needed.
 Any of the kids who figure it out quickly should help the others who are having trouble.